Living Evidence - post acute sequelae of COVID-19

 Psychological symptoms (such as anxiety, depression, PTSD) are common after acute COVID-19 infection.
 Over 20% of people reported psychological symptoms or distress.
 This was higher (over 45%) in people who were in ICU.

-Sleep disorders or insomnia, thromboembolism, chronic kidney disease and hair loss also reported.
+Thromboembolism, chronic kidney disease and hair loss also reported.

 Case reports of diabetic ketoacidosis reported 2-3 months after COVID-19 diagnosis.